cdbiju/ClouderaHadoopTraining/README.md

 This repository contains hadoop snippets required to perform basic hadoop operations with HDFS,Java Map Reduce,Sqoop & Hive.

-Setup Cloudera VM by following the instruction in Cloudera VM instructions.docx
+Setup Cloudera VM by following the Instructions to setup Cloudera VM instructions.docx

 Below steps can be followed with respective instruction files in this repository
 1. Basic HDFS Commands